-We consider a model in which a client (an issuer) submits a single complex project to be executed.
-The client has a certain valuation $v$ of the project, that is the maximal price that she is able to pay for completing the project.
+We consider a game in which a client (an issuer) submits a single complex project.
+The client has a certain valuation $v$ of the project that is the maximal price that she is able to pay for completing the project.

 There is a set $N = \{1, 2, \dots n\}$ of $n$ agents.
-For each agent $i$ we define $\minsalary > 0$ to be the agent's \emph{minimal salary} for which $i$ is willing to work.
+For each agent $i$, we define $\minsalary > 0$ to be the agent's \emph{minimal salary} for which $i$ is willing to work.
 This minimal salary may correspond to the agent's personal cost of participating in the project.
 The agent prefers to work for $\minsalary$ than not to work (and then to work for higher salary).
 The value $\minsalary$ is private to the agent---neither the issuer nor the other agents know $\minsalary$.
-However, in order to analyze the bahavior of the agents in our system, we assume that agents have some beliefs about the minimal salaries of other agents.

-A subset of the agents' population $N$ forms a coalition to be awarded the project\footnote{For the sake of the clarity of the presentation we refer to the teams of agents as to the coalitions, even if it sometimes abuses the definition of the coalition from the cooperative game theory.}; the paper's core contribution is on how this process should be organized.

-A coalition $\coal$ is a triple $\langle N_{\coal}, \salary_\coal, \cost_\coal \rangle$ consisting of the set of participating agents $N_{\coal} \subseteq N$, a salary function $\salary_{\coal}: N_{\coal} \rightarrow \naturals$ assigning salaries to member agents, and the total cost of the coalition $\cost_{\coal} \in \naturals$---the total amount of money earned by the participants of $\coal$.
-Salaries are discrete to represent some minimal reasonable changes in the agents' compensation (not only money is discrete, but also it is common in real-world auctions to specify a minimal difference between two successive bids).
-However, to get some computational results in some, clearly marked, places we assumed that the salaries can be rational numbers.
+A subset of the agents' population $N$ forms a team to work on the project; the paper's core contribution is on how this process should be organized.
+A team $\coal$ is a triple $\langle N_{\coal}, \salary_\coal, \cost_\coal \rangle$ consisting of: the set of participating agents $N_{\coal} \subseteq N$; a salary function $\salary_{\coal}: N_{\coal} \rightarrow \naturals$ assigning salaries to member agents; and the total cost of the team $\cost_{\coal} \in \naturals$---the total amount of money earned by the participants of $\coal$.
+Salaries are discrete (not only money is discrete, but also it is common in real-world auctions to specify a minimal difference between two successive bids).
+However, to derive some computational results, in some clearly marked places, we assume that the salaries can be rational numbers.

-The same coalition may organize the work of its members on the project in various ways.
-Each such a way may require different amount of effort from different participants.
-To capture this property we introduce a a notion of a \emph{schedule}, $\sigma_{\coal}: N_{\coal} \rightarrow \naturals$, that assigns to each member of a coalition the amount of time this agent needs to spend on the project.
-Of course there may exist many schedules for a single coalition.
-We will expand the discussion on the notion of schedule in Section~\ref{sec:findingFeasible}.
+The same team may organize the work of its members on the project in various ways with varying efforts from participants.
+To capture this property, we introduce a notion of a \emph{schedule}, $\sigma_{\coal}: N_{\coal} \rightarrow \naturals$, that assigns to each member of a team the amount of time this agent needs to spend on the project.
+Of course, there may exist many schedules for a single team.
+We expand the discussion on the notion of schedule in Appendix~\ref{sec:findingFeasible}.